contrast-zone/t-rewriter.js/intermezzo.md

         (ELEMENTARY <hello world> BOT)
     )

 In input section, we specify that an empty string is taken by linking it from `TOP` constant.
 In chaining section, we link the empty string to an output expression.
 In output section, we specify what the output is by linking it to `BOT` constant.
-Thus, the whole example finally inputs an empty string and outputs `Hello world`.
+Thus, the whole example finally inputs an empty string and outputs `hello world`.

 ##### internal rule visibility